egoens/sublime-aria-snippets/README.md

-#Sublime Text 2 Aria HTML Snippets
+#Sublime Text 2 ARIA HTML Snippets

 ## Installation
 Checkout this repo anywhere on your computer.
 Copy it's contents to the following directory: